DMDcoin/dmdv4-testnet/README.md

 ```

 copy your public key for later usage
-copy your address (for example clipboard)
+copy your address to the clipboard

 open the example config in your favorite text editor like
 ```bash